-Janine Matthews was born in 1965 in Bristol, United Kingdom.
-She graduated Summa Cum Lauda with an MFA in Painting at Savannah College of Art and Design, Savannah, Georgia in 2019.
-Matthews received her B.F.A. in Painting and Printmaking with University Honours from Virginia Commonwealth University, Virginia in 2016.
+I was was born in 1965 in Bristol, United Kingdom.
+I graduated Summa Cum Lauda with an MFA in Painting at Savannah College of Art and Design, Savannah, Georgia in 2019.
+I received my B.F.A. in Painting and Printmaking with University Honours from Virginia Commonwealth University, Virginia in 2016.

-Matthews currently lives and works in Bridgwater, Somerset.
+I currently live and work in Bridgwater, Somerset.

-The manipulation of essential qualities within textiles and lumber in much of my work is influenced by the legacy conveyed to me by makers and artists in my family.
-The inherent beauty lurking within materials such as wood and unadorned fabric inspires my physical utilisation of raw, unprocessed textiles.
-Walnut, twine, rope, cotton and burlap interspersed with acrylic medium and paint inspire and inform my usual creative direction.
+The manipulation of textiles and lumber in much of my work is influenced by the legacy conveyed to me by makers and artists in my family.
+The inherent beauty lurking within materials such as wood and unadorned fabric inspires my creative enquiry.
+Walnut, twine, rope, cotton and burlap interspersed with acrylic medium and paint inspire and inform my creative direction.
 More recently, I have revisited watercolour and other aqueous mediums to create my current body of work, which is inspired by my surroundings and my childhood, growing up in Bristol.

 After 8 years of undergraduate and graduate study, as well as a journey of 4 years exploring representational self-portraiture enhanced by circumspect surreal detail, I enjoy creating works heavily influenced by craft and making.
 Elements of warp, weft and texture permeate my work regardless of medium.
 I cannot disavow my heritage; I am unable to eschew ancestral influence, especially the close family members in my life who were accomplished makers, artisans and artists.